Image: Ecosystem map developed with Innovation Leader. Buy a quality 24×36-inch print.

 Visual landscapes are a great way to package a selling story, especially when used as a tool for conversations about possibilities.
 There is a gap between simple aspirational billboards, designed to attract attention, and detailed blueprints and white papers, which can be overwhelming and often go unread.

 Before they go deep, people — especially time-challenged decision-makers — need summary/overview explanations that are engaging and accessible.
 This is the place for visual explanations.

 Image: Selling story for Alvaria, Inc., shared with permission.

-Older than the pyramids, older than written language, and perhaps even earlier than spoken language.
+Visual information landscapes are older than the pyramids, older than written language, and perhaps even earlier than spoken language.
 Some remnants remain: glorious cave paintings where majestic animals seem to overwhelm puny human stick figures.
 We can only guess what stories were told to accompany these images, by flickering torchlight.